-Our desire to re-use the form factor of the Raspberry Pi Zero to exploit the existing market with add-on boards and cases for it has been mentioned already in Section 2.5.
-It was brought to fruition with GEX Zero, the second realized prototype board (counting the two revisions of GEX Hub as one).
+Our desire to re-use the form factor of the Raspberry Pi (RPi) Zero to exploit the existing accessory market has been mentioned already in Section 2.5.
+It was brought to fruition with GEX Zero, the second realized GEX prototype.
+Its design involved several challenges given by constraints imposed by this form factor: